 - Plastic Wrap

-Math Outdoor STEM Activities: Golden Ratio Scavenger HuntMany math concepts can be explored in a fun and engaging way in nature.
+Math Outdoor STEM Activities: Golden Ratio Scavenger HuntMany math concepts can be explored through nature STEM projects, in a fun and engaging way.
 Whether your kids find math in school easy or challenging, they will enjoy these new ways to use their math skills!

 The “Golden Ratio” is a concept familiar to mathematicians, but also to those who study patterns in nature.
 Regardless of their age, kids can go on a math-inspired outdoor scavenger hunt to find these special patterns and shapes in flowers, pine cones, seashells and more.